justUmen/PopUpLearn/README.md

 ## Window manager

 Testing : Only with `i3` window manager for now : `sudo apt-get i3`
-Usage of i3 specific commands that need to be replaced for other wm : `i3-msg workspace back_and_forth` and
+Usage of i3 specific commands that need to be replaced for other wm : `i3-msg workspace back_and_forth` and so on.

 ## Web browser